browserengineering/book/book/styles.md

     return list
 ```

-I've written this helper to work on both HTML and layout tree, for
+I've written this helper to work on both HTML and layout trees, for
 later.
 We can use `tree_to_list` with a Python list
 comprehension[^crazy] to grab the URL of each linked style sheet: